lightninglabs/chantools/doc/chantools_scbforceclose.md

-      --resultsdir string   Directory where results should be stored (default "./results") -s, --signet              Indicates if the public signet parameters should be used -t, --testnet             Indicates if testnet parameters should be used
+      --resultsdir string   Directory where results should be stored (default "./results") -s, --signet              Indicates if the public signet parameters should be used -t, --testnet             Indicates if testnet parameters should be used --testnet4            Indicates if testnet4 parameters should be used
 ```

 ### SEE ALSO